 If the users do not give sufficient time for performing a task during the exercise, then the system or product can be off from what the user requirement is.
 This may be due to the users rushing through a task during the exercise which they otherwise perform at a relaxed pace.
 This would be true even when the user performs a task hastily otherwise but during the exercise, performs it in a relaxed manner.

-If the scope of the project is large, then user testing may result in a large amount of diverse data which may be difficult to collate and analyze.
+If the scope of the project is large, then user testing may result in large amount of diverse data may be difficult to collate and analyze.

 Task Analysis goes a long way in enhancing the usability of your product/ organization if done correctly.
 Use this as a method if your objective is to assist users in performing their tasks or if you are intending to improve organizational efficiency by understanding the tasks and then optimizing them.